noahjamison/gap-rule/README.md

 * I followed Flutter’s style guide in that most code should be self-explanatory without needing additional comments.
 The UI code might look messy at first but that’s just Flutter!
 * I didn’t add any exception handling for booking requests.
 It could be an issue in a real world application if two users were to try to book the same “available” dates at once.
 My thoughts were that, ideally, solving this shouldn’t be up to the client.
 * `SearchResultsHelper` was designed to have an efficient runtime yet still be maintainable by other developers.
 Runtime could be improved but the code would be harder to read.
-* The added line in `test-case.json` just links to a campsite image.
+* The added lines in `test-case.json` just link to a campsite image for the UI.
-* Because the project was mall, I thought that a few unit tests would be sufficient.
+* Because the project was small, I thought that a few unit tests would be sufficient instead of full integrated testing.